Zaju: Legacy

 Zaju represents a period in the development of the Chinese Opera.
 In terms of the history of theatrical performance, the zajus contributions to Chinese theater include the received legacies from previous forms of theatrical performance, the transformations based on the influence of these, and the legacy which the zaju performances in passed on to future performers and performances.
 On a more purely literary level, much of the poetry of the Yuan period is in the form of the qu poetry verse, which basically became an independent form of art, removed from its original theatrical and orchestral context: written after the model of the cadences, or set tone patterns, known from the arias of the zaju theater, the Chinese Sanqu poetry eventually became a separate tradition, in the category of poetic literature, rather than in the category of the performing arts.
 During the Yuan dynasty the prestige of both theater and of the use of vernacular language in art and literature were probably related to the fact that the new Mongol dominated regime less understood the older, classical language and forms.
 Rather, the new Mongol elite appreciated the theater and the use of vernacular language.
-Compared to the traditional Chinese shì, or scholar-officials or emperors, the newcomers were not so literately erudite or oriented, much less were they appreciative of the ancient forms, expressions, and allusions, legacy of more than a millennia.
+Compared to the traditional Chinese shì, or scholar-officials or emperors, the newcomers were not so literately erudite or oriented, much less were they appreciative of the ancient forms, expressions, and allusions, legacy of more than a millennium.
 Zaju took much of its characteristics from both this emphasis on the vernacular speech, as well as the lowered prestige of traditional scholarly literature.
 Also, founding emperor Kublai Khan suspended the traditional civil service tests, which emphasized learning of the ancient classical tradition, thus both lowering the prestige of this course of learning and also reducing the opportunities for scholar-officials to engage in traditional career paths.
 This resulted in opportunities for aspiring playwrights to write for zaju, both for those playwrights relatively new to literature and for those members of the traditional shi class who could no longer succeed as poets and essayists, and were willing to embrace the zaju.
-During the Ming era a subset of zaju were coined as 'jiatou zaju' which were any zaju play that contained the wiajiao; jiatou or jia which referred to the emperor role, which during these times the jiatou zaju were outlawed and any impersonation of the emperor on stage was prohibited.
+During the Ming era a subset of zaju were coined as 'jiatou zaju' which were any zaju play that contained the waijiao; jiatou or jia which referred to the emperor role, which during these times the jiatou zaju were outlawed and any impersonation of the emperor on stage was prohibited.
 This prohibition of the jiatou zaju extended beyond just the role of the emperor but also king, empress, concubine or even a loyal minister, anyone who violated this mandate of the Ming era was to be caned one hundred times, not only that but any official or household that allowed these roles to be performed receive the same disciplinary action.
 The long-term legacy of the zaju theater was thus not only regarding the development of Chinese opera over subsequent centuries into the present day; but, also, despite the ensuing Ming dynasty restoration of prestige to legacy literary forms, the zaju form contributed to the increased prestige and popularity of vernacular forms such as the novel which ensued in the Ming dynasty literature.